Basketball: High school basketball

-A photo taken during a high school basketball game in 2024.
-Demonstrates the extreme disparities in terms of physical maturity that can be seen between opposing players.
+A photo taken during a high school basketball game in 2024, which demonstrates the extreme disparities in terms of physical maturity that can be seen between opposing players.

 Before widespread school district consolidation, most American high schools were far smaller than their present-day counterparts.
 During the first decades of the 20th century, basketball quickly became the ideal interscholastic sport due to its modest equipment and personnel requirements.
 In the days before widespread television coverage of professional and college sports, the popularity of high school basketball was unrivaled in many parts of America.
 Perhaps the most legendary of high school teams was Indiana's Franklin Wonder Five, which took the nation by storm during the 1920s, dominating Indiana basketball and earning national recognition.

 Today virtually every high school in the United States fields a basketball team in varsity competition.
 Basketball's popularity remains high, both in rural areas where they carry the identification of the entire community, as well as at some larger schools known for their basketball teams where many players go on to participate at higher levels of competition after graduation.
 In the 2016–17 season, 980,673 boys and girls represented their schools in interscholastic basketball competition, according to the National Federation of State High School Associations.
-The states of Illinois, Indiana and Kentucky are particularly well known for their residents' devotion to high school basketball, commonly called Hoosier Hysteria in Indiana; the critically acclaimed film Hoosiers shows high school basketball's depth of meaning to these communities.
+The states of Illinois, Indiana, and Kentucky are particularly well known for their residents' devotion to high school basketball, commonly called Hoosier Hysteria in Indiana; the critically acclaimed film Hoosiers shows high school basketball's depth of meaning to these communities.